zakidevara/insight-ops/README.md

 This is why the system correctly links "heap at 92%, frequent Full GC" to *Memory Leak in Order Service v1.2.0* even without any explicit rules.

+### 2. Async Analysis via Kafka

+Alert processing is **non-blocking**.
+When a webhook arrives:

+1. `WebhookController` saves the `IncidentReport` with status `IN_PROGRESS` and returns `202 Accepted` immediately.
+2. An `IncidentEvent` is published to the `insightops.incidents` Kafka topic.
+3. `IncidentConsumer` picks up the event, runs `SreAssistant.analyzeIncident()`, and updates the report with the analysis and status `READY`.
+4. The completed report is broadcast via WebSocket — the dashboard updates in real time.

+This means the caller (Alertmanager, PagerDuty, curl) never waits for the LLM.

-### 2. MCP — Model Context Protocol (Phase 2)
+### 3. MCP — Model Context Protocol

-MCP gives the LLM **hands** — the ability to call real tools and read their output before forming a diagnosis.
-InsightOps acts as an **MCP Host**: it starts lightweight MCP server subprocesses (shell, Prometheus, Kubernetes) via `npx` and registers their tools with the `ChatClient`.

-When the LLM decides it needs live data, it emits a tool-call (e.g. `run_command: "df -h"`), Spring AI intercepts it, routes it to the correct MCP server, and feeds the output back to the model for a second reasoning pass.
-The model then lists every tool it used and why in the `toolsUsed` field of the response.
+MCP gives the LLM **hands** — the ability to query live Prometheus metrics before forming a diagnosis.
+A custom Node.js MCP server (`mcp-prometheus/server.js`) exposes PromQL as tool calls.
+When the LLM decides it needs live data, it emits a tool-call, Spring AI intercepts it, routes it to the MCP server, and feeds the output back for a second reasoning pass.
+The model then lists every tool it used in the `toolsUsed` field.

+### 4. Post Mortem Database & Citations

+Post mortems are stored in a dedicated `post_mortems` Postgres table (alongside the vector store used for RAG).
+When the LLM cites past incidents in its `pastIncidents` JSON array, `PostMortemCitationLinker` automatically creates rows in the `post_mortem_citations` join table, linking the incident report to the referenced post mortems.
+The frontend renders these as clickable links in the incident detail view.

-### 3. Structured JSON Output
+### 5. Structured JSON Output + Real-Time Push

 The system prompt instructs the LLM to respond exclusively in a JSON envelope: